 Infrastructure

 China’s exposure to the lithium market has allowed the country to lead in multiple segments of the supply chain.
 Demand for lithium is on the rise because of the increase in EV.
 As a result, the country developed the largest charging infrastructure in the world.
-China is the largest market for electric cars and buses across the world and sold 872,000 units of new EVs (passengers and commercial vehicles) for the first 9 months in 2019, exhibiting a growth rate of 20.8%.
+China is the largest market for electric cars and buses across the world and sold 872,000 units of new EVs (passengers and commercial vehicles) for the first nine months in 2019, exhibiting a growth rate of 20.8%.
 In 2019, China installed more than 1000 EV charging stations every day.

 Once the U.S. is able to impact global production of lithium, there will be more EVs on the road, which will in turn require more charging stations.
 This could be a generational opportunity for the U.S. to lead infrastructure projects to develop nation-wide charging stations, which will provide more jobs and create a better market for EVs.
 The lithium market affects many more markets downstream.
 By providing more supply to the market there will ultimately be the need to develop the necessary infrastructure to handle it.
 Countless jobs can be created and many more will be preserved, especially those in the mining industry that have seen a decline in recent years.